 - J.D., University of Miami, 1991

 Meg Chandelle has taught at NSU Law for more than a decade.
-Her courses, in addition to critical skills, have included Civil Pretrial Practice in the J.D. program, Criminal Procedure in the AAMPLE Program, and she co-developed a Florida Constitutional Law training module for the Law College’s Bar Preparation initiative.
+Her courses, in addition to academic success, have included Civil Pretrial Practice in the J.D. program, Criminal Procedure in the AAMPLE Program, and she co-developed a Florida Constitutional Law training module for the Law College’s Bar Preparation initiative.
 A graduate of the University of Miami School of Law, Meg Chandelle is a member of the Florida Bar Association, Litigation section, and the American Bar Association, Legal Education section.
 Her professional experience has been focused primarily on real estate, family law, and corporate law.
 She also holds an M.B.A. from Fordham University Graduate School of Business (Lincoln Center) in New York, NY, and a B.S. in International Studies from American University, Washington, D.C.